 Membership

 Section 1.
-Any member of the State Bar of Texas who is serving or who has served as a justice or judge of a federal court (including federal magistrates), the Supreme Court, the Court of Criminal Appeals, a court of appeals, a district court, a statutory probate court, or a statutory court exercising any of the jurisdiction of a district or constitutional county court(including full-time associate judges of said courts whether appointed by the court or by a regional presiding judge), sitting in the State of Texas, and whose right to so serve has not been formally suspended or terminated by State action, shall upon payment of the annual dues to the Secretary-Treasurer of this Section be enrolled as a member of this Section.
+Membership Requirements.
+Any member of the State Bar of Texas who is serving or who has served as a justice,judge or full-time associate judge of a federal court (including federal magistrates), the Supreme Court, the Court of Criminal Appeals, a court of appeals, a district court, a statutory probate court, or a statutory court exercising any of the jurisdiction of a district or constitutional county court, sitting in the State of Texas, and whose right to so serve has not been formally suspended or terminated by State action,upon payment of the annual dues, shall be enrolled as a member of this Section.

 Section 2.
-Members of this Section shall pay annual dues in an amount and at the time to be fixed by the Board of Directors, subject to the approval of the State Bar Board of Directors.
+Dues.
+Members of this Section shall pay annual dues in an amount to be fixed by the Judicial Section Board of Directors, subject to the approval of the State Bar Board of Directors.

 ARTICLE III